 The secret for a moist texture in this lemon sour cream pound cake is right there in the name: the sour cream!
 Just like with my chocolate sour cream pound cake, the sour cream in this cake creates a moist, tender cake while maintaining that rich, dense crumb that all good pound cakes have.
 Also, I would definitely recommend full-fat sour cream to achieve the perfect level of moisture.

 Also, make sure not to over-bake your cake!
 Leaving your cake in the oven even a couple minutes too long can dry it out, so begin to check it a few minutes before the bake time is up.

 - granulated sugar - we'll use granulated sugar to create a nice sweetness and balance out the tartness of the lemon in this pound cake.

 - lemon zest - pressing the lemon zest into the sugar helps to bring out the natural oils present in the zest, and gives us a brighter lemon flavor in this lemon sour cream pound cake.

-- salted butter – make sure your butter is room temperature.
-If you prefer to use unsalted butter, just add ½ tsp of salt in with your dry ingredients.
+- salted butter - make sure your butter is room temperature.
+If you prefer to use unsalted butter, just add ½ teaspoon of salt in with your dry ingredients.